fabianorodrigo/-generator-nestjs-fabiano/README.md

 };
 ```

-EVERY METHOD added to the prototype is run once the generator is called–and usually in sequence.
-But, as we’ll see in the next section, some special method names will trigger a specific run order.
+Each method directly attached to a Generator prototype is considered to be a task.
+Each task is run in sequence by the Yeoman environment run loop.
+In other words, EVERY METHOD added to the prototype is run once the generator is called–and usually in sequence.
+Each function on the object returned by `Object.getPrototypeOf(Generator)` will be automatically run.

+If you have a helper method that shouldn't be called automatically by Yeoman, you can:

+- Prefix method name by an underscore (eg. _my_helper_method)
+- Use instance methods (eg. this.helperMethod = function() {...})
+- Extends a parent generator (create a class that extends Generator and another class to extends the first and will implement the helper method)

+However, some special method names will trigger a specific run order.
+Yeoman has a queue system with priority support, it's called "run loop".
+Priorities are defined in your code as special prototype method names.
+When a method name is the same as a priority name, the run loop pushes the method into this special queue.
+If the method name doesn’t match a priority, it is pushed in the default group.

+The available priorities are (in running order):

+1. initializing - Your initialization methods (checking current project state, getting configs, etc)
+2. prompting - Where you prompt users for options (where you’d call this.prompt())
+3. configuring - Saving configurations and configure the project (creating .editorconfig files and other metadata files)
+4. default - If the method name doesn’t match a priority, it will be pushed to this group.
+5. writing - Where you write the generator specific files (routes, controllers, etc)
+6. conflicts - Where conflicts are handled (used internally)
+7. install - Where installations are run (npm, bower)
+8. end - Called last, cleanup, say good bye, etc

 ### Creating a subgenerator